sneakysneak/docs/pages/templates/01-installing-connectors.md

 sidebar: cyclr_sidebar
 permalink: installing-connectors
 tags: [templates]

 ---
+## Basics

 In order to use Cyclr, you need to install connectors for your apps.

-To do this, make sure you are in the builder (click to create a cycle) and then click the Add Connector button in the right sidebar of the builder.
+To do this, make sure you are in the builder (click to create a cycle) and then click the Add Application Connector button in the right sidebar of the builder.

 ![](./images/add-connector.gif)

 When you install a connector, you will need to authenticate it in order to allow Cyclr to connect.
 If you’re just experimenting, you can skip this step.

-#### Authenticate a connector
+### Authenticate a connector

 There are different types of authentication.
 Depending on the connector you wish to use, the application may require any of the following: